dazuma/toys/toys/docs/guide.md

     tool's logging display, decreasing the number of log levels shown.
 This flag may also be issued multiple times.

+Namespace tools (tools that have subtools but no explicit functionality of their own) always behave as though `--help` is invoked.
+(They do recognize the flag, but it has no additional effect.)
+Namespaces also support the following additional flags:

+*   `--[no-]recursive` (also `-r`) which displays all subtools recursively, instead of only the immediate subtools.
+*   `--search=TERM` which displays only subtools whose name or description contain the specified search term.

+Finally, the root tool also supports:

+*   `--version` which displays the current Toys version.

 ### Positional Arguments

 Any arguments not recognized as flags or flag arguments, are interpreted as